JavaWiz/sb-actuator-example/README.md

 * Audit

-Endpoint: The actuator endpoints allows us to monitor and interact with the application.
+* Endpoint: The actuator endpoints allow us to monitor and interact with the application.
 Spring Boot provides a number of built-in endpoints.
 We can also create our own endpoint.
 We can enable and disable each endpoint individually.
-Most of the application choose HTTP, where the Id of the endpoint, along with the prefix of /actuator, is mapped to a URL.

-For example, the /health endpoint provides the basic health information of an application.
-The actuator, by default, mapped it to /actuator/health.
+Most of the application choose HTTP, where the Id of the endpoint, along with the prefix of `/actuator`, is mapped to a URL.
+For example, the `/health` endpoint provides the basic health information of an application.
+The actuator, by default, mapped it to `/actuator/health`.

-Metrics: Spring Boot Actuator provides dimensional metrics by integrating with the micrometer.
+* Metrics: Spring Boot Actuator provides dimensional metrics by integrating with the micrometer.
 The micrometer is integrated into Spring Boot.
 It is the instrumentation library powering the delivery of application metrics from Spring.
 It provides vendor-neutral interfaces for timers, gauges, counters, distribution summaries, and long task timers with a dimensional data model.

-Audit: Spring Boot provides a flexible audit framework that publishes events to an AuditEventRepository.
+* Audit: Spring Boot provides a flexible audit framework that publishes events to an AuditEventRepository.
 It automatically publishes the authentication events if spring-security is in execution.

 ## Enabling Production-ready Features
 The recommended way to enable the features is to add a dependency on the spring-boot-starter-actuator ‘Starter’.